 The whole day option is perfect for a one form entry school or six KS2 classes.
 Two or three form entry schools take two or three days, with one class per year taking part on each day.

 Alternatively just a few classes can take part in individual sessions of between 40 - 90 minutes.
 These workshops combine professional theatrical techniques with the language of war poets and accounts from those who took part, taking an in-depth look at the World War One experience.

-Guided by an expert drama facilitator and professional actor, children will use their own creativity and imaginations to explore different themes and perspectives.
+Guided by an expert drama facilitator, children will use their own creativity and imaginations to explore different themes and perspectives.

 These sessions are tailored for KS1 or KS2.
 At the end of the day, morning or afternoon there is an optional sharing session when children have the chance to perform what they have worked on to each other.